buildpacks/rfcs/text/0000-layer-origin-metadata.md

 <!-- One paragraph explanation of the feature. -->

-Exposing layer origin metadata in `report.toml` will improve layer reproducibility and, in turn, build reproducibility.
+Exposing layer origin metadata in `report.toml` will improve layer traceability and, in turn, build and image traceability.

 # Motivation
 [motivation]: #motivation